yugoccp/slack2discord/README.md

 `npm install`

 ## Configure scirpt
-Go to the project folder and fill the config.json file
+1. Go to the project folder
+2. Make a copy of config.json.sample and rename to config.json
+3. Fill the config.json file:
-* botToken: your bot token available when your application Bot configuration ***!!!
+>* botToken: your bot token available when your application Bot configuration ***!!!
 NEVER share or commit your bot token !!!***
-* guildId: your target server Id
+>* guildId: your target server Id
-* backupPath: your Slack backup message folder
+>* backupPath: your Slack backup message folder
-* includeChannels: list of channel names to include (optional)
+>* includeChannels: list of channel names to include (optional)
-* excludeChannels: list of channel names to exclude (optional)
+>* excludeChannels: list of channel names to exclude (optional)

 ## Run the sript
 Go to the project folder and run: